 Get updates on Amnesty's work to protect human rights in the Americas.

-Help Halt Execution Of Person With Mental Disability (Pakistan: UA 222/16)
+More Action Needed! - Stop Execution of Man With Mental Disability (Pakistan: UA 222/16)

 Amnesty International is concerned about the fairness of proceedings leading to the trial and conviction of Leonard Peltier, an Ashinabe-Lakota Native American who was convicted of murdering two FBI agents.